Welcome to today's edition of the Rush 24-7 podcast.

 And now Obama and the Democrats are taking the same tack.

-The um show prep continued after I familiarized myself with all of that.
+So anyway, the show prep continued after I familiarized myself with all of that.

-Last night, Obama and his appearance and said, We've got sound bites from it.
+Last night, Obama and his appearance and said, we've got sound bites from it.

-It was pretty pretty pathetic.
+It was pretty pathetic.

-But then I read a piece by Andy McCarthy, writes it National Review Online.
+But then I read a piece by Andy McCarthy, writes at National Review Online, as a headline, the Kardashian group does not exist.

-We have affectionately begun calling them the Kardashians here.
+Corazon group, we have affectionately begun calling them the Kardashians here.

 And I said, the Khorasan group does not exist.